 For example: if you include an image of a button and have already referenced the button in text, use the null alt text attribute.

-If you use the "null" attribute, do not enter a Tooltip because it also would be repetitive.
+- If you use the "null" attribute, do not enter a Tooltip because it too would be repetitive.

-The IT department at Northwestern University has a guide for Writing Alternative Text.
+We have a guide for Writing Alternative Text for ServiceNow Knowledge Base Articles that was originally developed by the IT department at Northwestern University.
 Page one is an excellent summary of what is important to include and what should not be included.
 The remaining pages contain example images for technical documentation and their corresponding alt text.
 You may find these examples helpful when creating your own alt text.